Comparing Freshdesk vs Freshservice can admittedly be pretty confusing.

 And if that’s not enough, you can still tweak the authentication procedure by introducing additional password restrictions.
 That means you could have your support agents log into their systems using special character passwords, which ultimately expire after a pre-determined period.

-And while you configure all that, you might want to take extra precaution.
+And while you configure all that, you might want to take extra precautions.
 Once you change the rules, Freshdesk can’t revert to your previous password structure.
 Quite strange, I admit, but it is what it is.

 Well, I’d appreciate two-factor authentication, but sadly, it turns out Freshdesk is yet to apply it.
 But then it makes up for that with IP whitelisting, custom email servers, HIPAA compliance, plus multiple data center locations.